zidon4real/MERNProject/README.md

 # Darey.io Project output #MERN STACK

-In this project, I built a  I have uploaded screenshots of the results of several stages of the LEMP installation.
+In this project, I built

 My Project3 has an img subdir named images, see below.